DarrenK-dev/docker_node_terraform_fargate/README.md

 You'll require an aws user linked to terraform - I will be using the `default` profile for all commands in this tutorial.

-## 1. Create our base terraform files and configuration
+## 1. Create our base terraform files and confi`guration

 In this tutorials I will be working in a directory located at `~/temp/node_docker_fargate`.